Torom/BotLi/README.md

 BotLi can participate in tournaments, it joins them automatically after the tournament has begun and leaves them when BotLi is terminated or the tournament is over.
 During participation in a tournament, one game slot is always reserved for each tournament so that the games can be played without disruption.
 To join a tournament, type:
 ```
-tournament TOURNAMENT_ID [TEAM] [PASSWORD]
+tournament TOURNAMENT_ID [TEAM_ID] [PASSWORD]
 ```

 Where TOURNAMENT_ID is replaced by the ID of the tournament, which is easiest to take from the URL of the tournament.
-TEAM and PASSWORD are optional options that are required for some tournaments.
+TEAM_ID and PASSWORD are optional, the TEAM_ID is taken from the URL of the team page and the PASSWORD is provided by the tournament organizer.
 To leave a tournament, type:
 ```
 leave TOURNAMENT_ID
 ```